willake/ADVGR-assignments/README.md

 # ADVGR2022 Assignment

 This is a assignment project for ADVGR2022 in Utrecht University.
-The project is built from the template made by the lecturer.
-Further information forward to [Reference](#Reference) section
+The project is built from the template made by the lecturer [Jacco Bikker](https://github.com/jbikker).
+Further information for the template is in [Reference](#Reference) section.

 ## Switch Between Whitted Style & Path Tracer: